KayakerS6/HubSpotPythonAPI/README.md

 # HubSpotPythonAPI
-Python script to call HubSpot API
+Python script to manage various tasks using the HubSpot API